imengyu/vue-dock-layout/README.md

 </template>
 ```

-The layout of layout components is based on a grid layout, with each segmented area forming a grid, and your custom content is embedded in the grid.
+The layout of layout components is based on a grid layout, with each segmented area forming a grid, and your custom content is embedded in the grid as a panel.

 The component provides some interfaces that allow you to quickly set the interface layout programmatically: